Terry Orndorff: Professional wrestling career

 Orndorff debuted in late 1978.
 He spent the early part of his career wrestling primarily in Tennessee for Georgia Championship Wrestling and Southeastern Championship Wrestling, regularly teaming with his brother Paul.

 Throughout 1980, Orndorff wrestled for the Oklahoma-based Mid-South Wrestling promotion, where again he occasionally teamed with his brother Paul.
-In September 1980, he and Junkyard Dog defeated The Fabulous Freebirds for the Mid-South Tag Team Championship.
+In September 1980, he and Junkyard Dog defeated the Fabulous Freebirds for the Mid-South Tag Team Championship.
 They lost the titles to Ernie Ladd and Leroy Brown the following month.
-Oliver later turned on Junkyard Dog; the two men went on to feud, with Orndorff losing a match that obligated him to wear a "yellow mask" for 60 days.
 In January 1981, Orndorff teamed with Chief Frank Hill to win the vacant NWA Tri-State Tag Team Championship; the titles were held up in February following a bout against Akbar's Army (Jerry Brown and Ron McFarlane), with Akbar's Army winning the titles in a follow-up match.
+Orndorff later turned on Junkyard Dog; the two men went on to feud.
 In July 1981, Orndorff lost to Junkyard Dog in a lights out match in the main event of a show in the Louisiana Superdome.

-In autumn 1981, Orndorff briefly moved to the Texas-based Big Time Wrestling promotion.
+In August 1981, Orndorff briefly moved to the Texas-based Big Time Wrestling promotion.
 In October 1981 at Wrestling Star Wars, he teamed with Kerry Von Erich as a substitute for Kevin Von Erich to win the NWA World Tag Team Championship (Texas version), defeating Chan Chung and The Great Kabuki.
 Orndorff returned to Mid-South Wrestling the following month after a disagreement with Big Time Wrestling promoter Fritz Von Erich; the titles were awarded to Bill Irwin and Frank Dusek.
 He finished 1981 by resuming his feud with Junkyard Dog.
+During the feud, he lost a match to Junkyard Dog that obligated him to wear a "yellow mask" for 60 days; Orndorff would "load" the mask to use it as a weapon.

-In 1982, Orndorff wrestled for the St. Louis Wrestling Club in St. Louis, Missouri.
-He retired in the same year after being injured in a car accident, returning to his trade as a boilermaker.
+In early-1982, Orndorff was injured in a car accident.
+He made a brief return to the ring in late-1982, wrestling for the St. Louis Wrestling Club in St. Louis, Missouri, but ultimately retired later that year, returning to his trade as a boilermaker.